wp-plugins/wp-rss-retriever/readme.txt

 * Initial release

 = 1.0.1 =
-* Fixes bug where full excerpt included html and broken images
+* Fixes bug where excerpt included html and broken images

+= 1.0.2 =
+* Pulls images in when excerpt is not enabled